casat/casat.github.io/content/it_resources/windows/new_device.md

 author: "John Marks"
 ---

+8/29/22

-Installing and configuring Windows 10 for the University network (On domain).
+Installing and configuring Windows 10 for the University network (NO CM).

 ## 1. Bootdisk
 - F12 to get to the BIOS screen